LorenzoAicardi/AsTourX/README.md

 ## Project Organization
-After the initial phase of discussions along with data analysis and experiments ([notebook](notebook.ipynb)), we decided to develop two distinct methods to solve the problem of matching guides and organized tours to tourists.
+After the initial phase of discussions along with data analysis and experiments, we decided to develop two distinct methods to solve the problem of matching guides and organized tours to tourists.
 - [**Elastic search**](/elasticsearch) is based on the use of queries, in which